-Your Sims can choose between different types of ground, garden beds, pots, and greenhouses where they can plant seeds or take care of existing plants and trees.
-They will need to water and trim plants and trees on a regular basis and pulling weeds is also part of the job.
+Your Sims can choose between different types of soil, garden beds, pots, and greenhouses where they can plant seeds or take care of existing plants and trees.
+They will need to water and trim plants and trees on a regular basis, and pulling weeds is also part of the job.
 Sims can even talk to plants or hug trees, because why not?

 Why not plant a few fruit-bearing orchard trees, such as apple trees, orange trees, or lemon trees?
 Once harvesting is possible, you can collect fruits and make tasty juices, such as apple juice, orange juice and even lemonade.
 The money tree, which allows your Sims to collect extra Simoleons, can also be found in this expansion pack, as well as the plasma fruit tree to satisfy the thirst of vampires!

 Grow as many fruits, vegetables and herbs as you want, and harvest them throughout the year.
 Harvestables will be added to your in-game inventory, after which they can be used for cooking.
 Your Sims will also be able to sell them at the local food market in town.
 One cool feature of this expansion pack is that your Sims can also become a beekeeper and sell honey as well.

 Bugs may infest your garden, so be sure to use an organic bug spray to kill pests, including cockroaches and aphids.
 PlantSims may show up when your Sims are overusing pesticides.
 Normal Sims can also be allergic to pesticides, which can be cured by getting allergy shots at the hospital.
 Placing a ladybug house near plants reduces the risks of bug infestation.
 Besides that, moles will also be able to damage your garden and lawn.